 The Young Filmmakers Challenge invites young people to produce and submit a short film based on the theme: What if “school” as we know it didn’t exist?

-Winning submissions will be screened and an awards ceremony held in Washington, DC, on May 3, 2020.
+Winning submissions will be screened and an awards ceremony held in Washington, DC, in October 2020.
 The screening will be the culminating event of a three-day, city-wide celebration on Unleashing the Power of Young People.
 The producer of the Best Overall Film will receive $250 and, along with one guest, an all-expenses-paid trip to Washington, DC.

-This nationwide challenge is open to anyone 18 and under and submissions will be accepted between February 15th-April 1st.
-Winners will be announced on April 15th.
+This nationwide challenge is open to anyone 18 and under and submissions will be accepted between February 15th-May 1st.
+Winners will be announced on May 15th.

 We all know education is about learning, right?
 And “school” has been an official space for learning (i.e. government-funded) since the 1920s.
 But, what if “school" as we know it didn’t exist?